dev-nirob1/template-ghorbari/readme.md

 1. **Clone or Download** the project files.
 2. Open `index.html` in your browser or a code editor.
 3. Customize the content, images, and styles as needed.
-4. Upload to your web hosting or marketplace (e.g., TemplateMonster).
+4. Upload to your web hosting.

 ---

 ## 📚 Credits

 - **Images**
-  - Kitchen, Living Room, Front View, Apartment, etc.
     Sources:
     - [Pixabay](https://pixabay.com)
     - [Unsplash](https://unsplash.com)